Mini-feature: Semana Santa in Guatemala

 Bluefields celebrates fertility with a series of neighborhood block parties, leading to the bright and boisterous carnival on the last Saturday of the month.
 The closing Tulululu features a midnight romp through the streets, complete with brass band.

 June to November is hurricane season, though big weather events are sporadic and hard to predict.
-Forty days after Easter, Corpus Christi features colorful celebrations throughout the region, held in May or June.
+Forty days after Easter, Corpus Christi features colorful celebrations throughout the region in May or June.

 Festival Corpus Christi, Panama